 Skip to main content

-Framework provides a flexible way to overwrite some functionalities from core.
-You can create file with same name on same folder and framework will use this file instead on build one
+The framework provides a flexible way to overwrite some functionalities from the core.
+You can create a file with the same name in the same folder, and the framework will use this file instead of the built-in one.

 project/